1kemuefuna/findvend/CONTRIBUTING.md

 ## Code of Conduct

-Please note that GeoVendor Finder has a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that findvend has a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.

 ## Getting Help

-If you need help or have questions about contributing, feel free to reach out to us through [GitHub Issues](https://github.com/1kemuefuna/vendfinder/issues).
+If you need help or have questions about contributing, feel free to reach out to us through [GitHub Issues](https://github.com/1kemuefuna/findvend/issues).

-Thank you for contributing to GeoVendor Finder!
+Thank you for contributing to findvend!